 Palestine (Jenin)

-In 2004 a small group of activists used their European passports to provide Palestinian farmers with safe passage to their olive trees in the occupied territories.
-By acting as a human shield against the onlooking Israel authorities they wanted to help Palestinian rural communities reclaim their voices.
+In 2004, a small group of activists used their European passports to provide Palestinian farmers with safe passage to their olive trees in the occupied territories.
+Acting as human shields against onlooking Israel authorities, they sought to help Palestinian rural communities reclaim their voice.
+If the farmers were unable to pick their olives, their already dwindling rights would become non-existent.

 Project leader